 A good proposal should include:

 A final step you should take is to check your candidate’s references.
-This can provide you with valuable first-hand knowledge of what it is actually like to work with your prospective consultant and whether or not the consultant was able to complete projects successfully.
+This can provide you valuable firsthand knowledge of what it is actually like to work with your prospective consultant, and whether or not the consultant was able to complete projects successfully.

 Here are some suggestions for good questions to ask references: